MicrobialGenomics-IrsicaixaOrg/microfunk/.github/ISSUE_TEMPLATE/feature_request_template.md

 ---
 name: Feature Request
 about: Suggest an idea for this package
-title: "[Feature Request] A short description of the feature"
+title: "[FEATURE] A short description of the feature"
-labels: ''
+labels: 'enhancement'
 assignees: ''
 ---